rbowsley/lamplighthelp/source/20-2-0_Setting_up_rules_and_policies.markdown

-# 20.2.0 Setting up Rules and Policies
+# 20.2.0 Charge Module: Setting up Rules and Policies

-> Before you can use charging in {{work}} records your System Administrator will need to set up charge/payee rules and policies
+> Before you can use charges in {{work}} records your System Administrator will need to set up charge/payee rules and policies

 To set up charge/payee rules and policies, go to Admin -> System administration and click 'Set up charge module rules and policies'.
 You will also see a list of any policies and rules you have already set up.